Clinical Trials (PDQ®)

 - Patients who have had chemotherapy, large field radiotherapy, or major surgery must wait 4 weeks prior to entering the study (2 weeks is sufficient for targeted systemic therapy provided toxicity has recovered to less than or equal to grade 1).

-- Patients may not be receiving any anti-cancer agents not approved by the FDA within the past 4 weeks.
+- Patients may not be receiving any anti-cancer agents not approved by the Food and Drug Administration (FDA) within the past 4 weeks.

 - Patients with known brain metastases will be excluded from this clinical trial because of their poor prognosis and because they often develop progressive neurologic dysfunction that would confound the evaluation of neurologic and other adverse events.

 - Proteinuria, as demonstrated by a 24 hour protein of greater than or equal to 2000 mg.
 Urine protein will be screened by urine protein-creatinine ratio (UPC).
-For UPC ratio > 1.0, a 24-hour urine protein will need to be obtained and the level should be < 2000 mg for patient enrollment.
+For urine protein-to-creatinine (UPC) ratio > 1.0, a 24-hour urine protein will need to be obtained and the level should be < 2000 mg for patient enrollment.

-- Uncontrolled intercurrent illness including, but not limited to, hypertension (systolic BP 160, diastolic BP > 100), ongoing or active systemic infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia or psychiatric illness/social situations that would limit compliance with study requirements.
+- Uncontrolled intercurrent illness including, but not limited to, hypertension (systolic blood pressure (BP) 160, diastolic BP > 100), ongoing or active systemic infection, symptomatic congestive heart failure, unstable angina pectoris, cardiac arrhythmia or psychiatric illness/social situations that would limit compliance with study requirements.

 - No anti-coagulation therapy is allowed with the exception of low-dose aspirin.